shrimalaya/Data-Science-Body-Activity-Monitoring/README.md

 # CMPT353 PROJECT : BODY ACTIVITY MONITORING
 In this project, we predict a user's activity based on whether they are standing, walking or running.

-#### _A Report with all the analysis and  details of the used techniques is saved as the file Report.pdf_
+#### _A Report with all the analysis and  details of the used techniques is saved as the file CMPT 353 Report.pdf_

 ## Table of contents
 * [General info](#general-info)